Napa Declaration on Place

 All wine regions signing the declaration pledged to work together to educate consumers about the importance of place and to protect the integrity of these names worldwide.
 It is the first such agreement among EU and U.S. winemakers and is seen as a step toward breaking down the "Old World vs. New World" focus in wine, replacing it with one that highlights greater understanding of where wine comes from all over the world.

 The list of signatories to the agreement expanded in March 2007 when Sonoma County, Paso Robles, Chianti Classico, Tokay, and the Australian states of Victoria and Western Australia signed the Declaration at a ceremony in Washington, D.C.

 In 2010, Rioja and Long Island added their signature to this effort.

 On March 26, 2014, Santa Barbara, Bordeaux, and Bourgogne/Chablis became the latest signatories to the movement.

+In May 2024, Virginia and the Leelanau Peninsula Wine Trail and Old Mission Peninsula Wine Trail, both of Michigan, signed on to this effort.

 In addition, an invitation has been extended for winemakers from other wine-producing regions to sign onto the agreement.